Skip navigation

 3) Build the data backbone

 What it is.
 A program-level system that reliably tracks enrollment, persistence, completion, job placement, and earnings.
-For most colleges, this means bringing together disparate data sets such as student information systems, advising records, career services databases, and wage files into a single view.
-Because Workforce Pell programs are short by design, data must be collected and reported on far more frequently than a traditional semester calendar cycle.
+For most colleges, this means bringing together disparate data sets, such as student information systems, advising records, career services databases, and earnings data into a single view.
+Because Workforce Pell programs are short by design, student success data will be updated far more frequently than under a traditional semester calendar.

 Why it matters.
 Disconnected systems make it nearly impossible to know whether programs are performing well.
 Federal reviewers will require clear, auditable evidence to establish and maintain Pell eligibility.
 Faster, cleaner data is not only essential for compliance, but it also gives leaders the insight to make real-time adjustments, scaling strong programs and improving or retiring weaker ones before students lose out.